 The Dark Magician is the card a lot of original Yu-Gi-Oh collectors remember, and when nostalgia meets with low demand, prices and rarity increases.

-There’s only 88 PSA 10’s out in the world, making it incredibly rare.
+There’s only 88 PSA 10’s out in the world, making it incredibly rare and with a price tag of around $3,750!

 11. LOB Monster Reborn (1st Edition) (2002)